 The Court of Appeal granted an extended stay of execution to appeal a decision by the High Court which would have meant their eviction within 24 hours.
 This is a win for the occupiers, who can now continue to use the space for organisation and community projects.
 Occupy London spokesperson Naomi Colvin told Socialist Worker that UBS lawyers had effectively shot themselves in the foot.
 'We've now been given seven days for further appeal,' she added.
 The process after this could take several weeks, meaning that the community artistic space could survive until the new year.
 Earlier today at the High Court, Mr Justice Roth did not set aside an injunction or possession order which could have meant the eviction of the occupation within 24 hours.
 (4) The Guardian on Facebook.
 Tiny Tents Task Force.
 Occupy Melbourne 2.0 (The Consensus Minded Version) « Don't Want To Be An Emperor.
 (Updated, due to OM 2.0 being approved by the 27th GA) 67 days on, Occupy Melbourne stands as a testament to The Occupy Movement as a whole.

 We have faced in our own way some extraordinary obstacles & still we continue to fight for our right to protest.
 Tent Monsters was the catalyst for a radical shift in attitude from the 99% here in Melbourne.
 The initial shock of something so different & alien to the current status quo is beginning to wear off & now that we have local & international recognition & attention, it is time to show the world Occupy Melbourne will continue to provide significant contributions to the Movement as a whole.
 Occupy protester banned from flight home for Christmas.

 By David FergusonThursday, December 29, 2011 10:28 EDT A protester associated with Occupy London was barred from boarding his flight home to Malaga for Christmas because he was carrying “anarchist” literature, according to a report in the U.K. newspaper The Independent.
 The demonstrator was kept off the flight because the pilot worried that he would distribute literature and “upset” other passengers.
 Police claimed that John Charles Culatto, 34, was “acting suspiciously” when he stopped to talk to other passengers.

 He was taken into custody as security officials contacted Ryanair, the airline with which Culatto has booked his flight.
 Culatto claims he heard security personnel using the word “terrorism” as they searched his belongings.
 ‘Occupy Minnesota’ helps woman stay in her home.
 By Andrew JonesTuesday, December 27, 2011 11:42 EDT Add another foreclosure fight to the list taken on by “Occupy Wall Street” protesters across America.

 In a video interview from Al Jazeera, Minnesota resident Monique White explained that the local “Occupy” group helped her stay in her home since November after home loan bank Freddie Mac threatened to evict her.
 According to Campus Progress, White’s home was sold and repossessed by U.S. Bank to Freddie Mac without her knowledge.
 A Clear and Present Danger: Tom Clancy and Occupy Xbox.
 Murals for The Museum of Modern Art.
 Occupy the River, in Yup'ik.
-Christmas on Occupy Wall Street.

 Anonymous Strikes Again! – Shuts down Florida Family Association website that targeted TLC’s show “All America Muslim” OccupyResearch Demographics and Participation Survey.
 Syrian Opposition Goes on Strike.
 ‘Occupy Homes’ figure: Bank of America is one of the biggest criminals.
 By Andrew JonesSunday, December 11, 2011 12:27 EDT After being in the middle of the Occupy Our Homes day of action earlier in the week, Alfredo Carrasquillo sat down for an interview on Up with Chris Hayes Saturday morning.